WHAT IS THE

 - 3. Man is the product of "divine evolution" and is reincarnated many times on earth.

 Man existed in a spirit-world before he was born on earth.
 In this world of spirits he was able to make choices, both good and evil.
-The circumstances he finds himself in in the physical world are partly the result of God's judgment (punishment for wrong-doing, reward for righteousness) and partly his own choices.
+The circumstances he finds himself in in the physical world are partly the result of Elohim's (God's) judgment (punishment for wrong-doing, reward for righteousness) and partly his own choices.
 Many spirits were prevented from taking on physical bodies because of their great wickedness.
 These are the evil spirits that constantly plague mankind.

 2. Earth-life